cambrian/vest-hs/README.md

 # vest-hs

-Mono-repo for all Haskell projects.
+Monorepo for all Haskell projects.

 ## FAQ
 - **Where do dependencies go?** Per-project dependencies go in per-project YAML files, but if you